InteropEHRate-project/s-ehr-cloud/README.md

 }
 ```
 ___
-The following endpoints can be utilized by the HCP from trusted Healthcare Institutions in order to perform the following actions:
+The following endpoints can be utilized by HCPs from trusted Healthcare Institutions in order to perform the following actions:

 ### Request access to a citizen’s health data stored in the S-EHR Cloud
 * Endpoint: `[POST] http://[URL]:5000/hcp/requestaccess`